LSWR suburban lines: Tooting lines

-Waterloo & City Railway
+Waterloo and City Railway

-After a couple of fanciful independent proposals, the Waterloo & City Railway company was promoted, obtaining its enabling Act in 1893.
+After a couple of fanciful independent proposals, the Waterloo and City Railway company was promoted, obtaining its enabling act of Parliament, the Waterloo and City Railway Act 1893 (56 & 57 Vict. c. clxxxvii).
 Independent, but supported by the LSWR as a tube railway, that is, constructed by boring and using cast iron segments to line the tunnel.
 Using compressed air and the Greathead tunnelling shield, the line was constructed in twin tubes, passing under the River Thames and terminating at the Mansion House, in a common station provided by the Central London Railway.
 The station was also used by the City and South London Railway.

 The line used electric traction at 500 V DC. with a central live rail, and had only two stations: Waterloo, and City (later renamed Bank).
 It opened to the public on 8 August 1898.
 Through tickets and season tickets from LSWR surface stations were (as they are) available.
 The LSWR operated it, and later absorbed it.